neozhaoliang/Hyperbolic-Honeycombs/README.md

 > **Prerequisite**: You need to install [Fragmentarium](https://github.com/Syntopia/Fragmentarium) and run the .frag code in fragmentarium.

 This project will contain about 6~7 programs that visualize hyperbolic Coxeter groups of rank 4/5 and level 1/2/3.
 Currently 3 programs are published here.
-We are also planning a paper explains the math.
-The curious users may refer to Hao's Ph.D thesis which is contained in this repo.
+We are also planning a paper to explain the math.
+The curious users may refer to Hao's Ph.D thesis (which is contained in this repo) for more background knowledge on ball packings and hyperbolic geometry.

 ## 3D hyperbolic honeycombs by Coxeter groups of rank 4 and level 1